madickinson/Books-Read/2016-Books.md

 - Brown, Dan. *Inferno.* 1st Printing edition.
 Anchor, 2014.
 Print.
 - Burgin, R. V., and Bill Marvel. *Islands of the Damned: A Marine at War in the Pacific.* New York: NAL, 2011.
 Print.
 - Campbell, Joseph, and Bill Moyers. *The Power of Myth.* New York: Anchor, 1991.
 Print.
 - Carré, John le, Full Cast, and Simon Russell Beale. *Tinker Tailor Soldier Spy: BBC Radio 4 Full-Cast Dramatisation.
 Unabridged edition.* BBC Books, 2010.
 Print.
 - Chapman, G. (2005) *The Five Love Languages: How to express heartfelt commitment to your mate.* United States: Thorndike Press.
 - Chernow, Ron. *Alexander Hamilton.* New York: Penguin Books, 2005.
 Print.
 - Chernow, Ron. *Washington: A Life.* New York: Penguin Books, 2011.
 Print.
 - Coram, R. and Klein, B. (2002) *Boyd: The Fighter Pilot Who Changed the Art of War.* United States: Little, Brown and Company.
+- D’Este, Carlo, and Tom Weiner. *Warlord: A Life of Winston Churchill at War, 1874-1945.* Unabridged edition.
+Ashland, Or.: Blackstone Audio, Inc., 2009.
+Print.

 - Duhigg, Charles, Mike Chamberlain, and Random House Audio. *The Power of Habit: Why We Do What We Do in Life and Business.* Random House Audio.
 Print.
 - Dormehl, Luke, Daniel Weyman, and LLC Gildan Media. *The Formula: How Algorithms Solve All Our Problems…and Create More.* Gildan Media, LLC.
 Print.
 - Freeberg, Ernest, Sean Pratt, and LLC Gildan Media. *The Age of Edison: Electric Light and the Invention of Modern America.* Gildan Media, LLC.
 Print.